What is on-chain data?

 Upon this raw information, if we put our resources into analyzing them, the on-chain analysis can be a new framework for bitcoin valuation which allows traders to establish an edge.
 With on-chain analysis, traders can see what happens in the networks that finally results in price movement.
 For example, exchange flows data gives us an insight into actual major players' money flow in the networks.
 CryptoQuant aims to provide full historical on-chain and market data which allows you to build an in-depth understanding of the markets, therefore, leading you to make robust trading strategies.

 It is true that blockchain data is public for everyone to see but it is hard to interpret them.
-Everyone says that blockchain activities are opened and decentralized but what good is there if we lack the ability to see them?
-It is not easy for all people to know what to look for at single transaction data.
+Everyone says that blockchain activities are open and decentralized but what good is there if we lack the ability to see them?
+It is not easy for all people to know what to look for in a single transaction data.

 That's where CryptoQuant comes into play.
-CryptoQuant firstly collects all the data that comes from the transactions happening on the blockchain.
-When data gathering is done, defining them adds the additional meaning.
-For example, CryptoQuant differentiates data that is only involved with exchanges' wallets and extracts second handed information such as the total amount deposited in the exchange or how much has flown into exchanges in a given time.
-This second handed information makes a huge impact on trading by providing investors a valuable insight.
+CryptoQuant first collects all the data that comes from the transactions happening on the blockchain.
+When on-chain data gathering is done, defining them adds additional meaning.
+For example, CryptoQuant differentiates blockchain data that is only involved with exchanges' wallets and extracts second hand information such as the total amount deposited in the exchange or how much has flown into exchanges in a given time.
+This second-hand information makes a huge impact on trading by providing investors a valuable insight.

 CryptoQuant Academy provides rich explanations of meaningful indicators and exclusive metrics in the following pages including interpretation, calculation method, and use cases.
 On-chain data is still in the early stage for an investment of cryptocurrencies.
 Our team hopes you join the world of on-chain data for proactive movement with unique indicators which in turn make chances for being profitable in cryptocurrency markets.